jhanley-com/jhanley-wxwidgets/wxWidgets-tree-list/TRANSLATION.md

 # Translation

 This project is setup to support translating strings.
-This project does not implement translations.
+This project does not implement internationalization (I18N).
 That will be done in another project example.

 ## Strings
 For strings that should not be translated, use wxNT(param).
 Example:
- - wxNT("Do not translate this message")
+ - `wxNT("Do not translate this message");`

 For strings that should be translated, use wxT(param).
-Example:
+Examples:
+ - `wxT("Translate this message");`
- - wxT("Translate this message") or _("Translate this message")
+ - `_("Translate this message") ;`

 Unwrapped strings are supported.
 I prefer to use wxNT and wxT as this is easier to search for and shows intent during code reviews.

 ## Extract Strings from Source Code
 To extract the programs strings, use `xgettext`.
 I use the tools from [poedit](https://poedit.net/).
 Tested with version 3.3.1.

 Add the path to the Poedit tools to your path.
-On my Windows system, the binaries are located:
+On my Windows system, the binaries are located at:
  - c:\Program Files (x86)\Poedit
- - c:\Program Files (x86)\Poedit\GettextTools"\bin
+ - c:\Program Files (x86)\Poedit\GettextTools\bin

 Example poedit command.
-This extracts the strings from the src directory and writes to app.po:
+This extracts the strings from the src directory and writes to `app.po`:
  - `xgettext -C --keyword=wxT --no-wrap -o app.po src\*.cpp`

 I have provided an example command in `tools/extract_strings`.

 ## Translate
-Send the file app.po to your translator.
-They should translate the strings in app.po and return a file with the language in the file name.
+Send the file `app.po` to your translator.
+They should translate the strings in `app.po` and return a file with the language in the file name.
 Example: `app-ja_JP.po`.

 ## Compile Translation
 To compile app.po into app.mo: